RAGBRAI: The Great Six-Day Bicycle Ride (1973)

 RAGBRAI began in 1973, when Des Moines Register feature writers John Karras and Donald Kaul decided to go on a bicycle ride across Iowa; both men were avid cyclists.
 Karras challenged Kaul to do the ride and write articles about what he experienced.
 Kaul agreed to do it, but only if Karras also did the ride.
 Karras then agreed to ride, as well.

 The newspaper's management approved of the plan.
 Don Benson, a public-relations director at the Register, was assigned to coordinate the event.
 Upon the suggestion of Ed Heins, the managing editor, the writers invited the public to accompany them.

 The ride was planned to start on Sunday, August 26 in Sioux City and end in Davenport on Friday, August 31.
 The overnight stops were Storm Lake, Fort Dodge, Ames, Des Moines, and Williamsburg.
 The Register informed readers of the event and the planned route.
 The ride was informally referred to as "the Great Six-Day Bicycle Ride".

 Some 300 cyclists began the ride in Sioux City; 114 of them rode the entire route.
 A number of other people rode part of the route.
 Attendance was light the first year.
-The ride was announced with only six weeks' notice and it conflicted with the first week of school and the final weekend of the Iowa State Fair.
+The ride was announced with only six weeks' notice and it conflicted with both the first week of school and the final weekend of the Iowa State Fair.

 After the ride was over, Kaul and Karras wrote numerous articles that captured the imaginations of many readers.
 Among those who completed the 1973 ride was 83-year-old Clarence Pickard of Indianola.
 He rode a used ladies Schwinn and wore a long-sleeved shirt, trousers, woolen long underwear, and a silver pith helmet.
 He said that the underwear blocked out the sun and kept his skin cool.
 The newspaper received many calls and letters from people who wanted to go on the ride, but were unable to for various reasons.
 Because of this public response and demand, a second ride was scheduled for August 4–10, 1974, before the Iowa State Fair.